dalvarado86/brockeragefirm/README.md

 This layer is a Web API based on ASP.NET Core 5.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

+#### Settings
+Within **appsettings.json** you can configure:

+* Token key and its expiration in hours, although probably is better to use [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows) when your application is important and it will be uploaded to Github or another repository.
+* Market hours, setting the time open and close.

 ## Postman

-I added a JSON file to import directly in Postman.
+I added a JSON file to import directly a collection of requests in Postman.
 You can test the API starting with the login of one or both users.
 Each login request sets a global variable to save the token generated *jose_token* or *maria_token*.
 Use those tokens to authorize every request.